sudhanshu8833/swastika_portfolio_management/README.md

 # Swastika_Portfolio_management

-This Project Targets to compute multiple trading strategies parallely, this can be done efficiently through data sharing between different stratgies.
+This Project Targets to compute multiple trading strategies parallely (threading), this can be done efficiently through data sharing between different stratgies.
 The Strategy is a bit complicated to understand, therefore extensive details of the strategy has been given at the end.

 This was a fullstack python project, which uses SWASTIKA Broker(for order execution) and Angel Broker(for data extraction)